-Net income available to common stockholders for the three months ended March 31, 2020 was positively impacted by \$30.8 million related to the provision of the Coronavirus Aid, Relief and Economic Security Act ("CARES ACT") which allowed net operating losses for 2018 through 2020 to be carried back to previous tax years in which a 35% statutory tax rate was in effect.
+Net income (loss) for the six months ended June 30, 2020 was impacted by a discrete tax item that provided a tax benefit of \$30.8 million related to the provision of the Coronavirus Aid, Relief, and Economic Security Act that allows net operating losses for 2018 through 2020 to be carried back to previous tax years in which a 35% statutory tax rate was in effect.

-Non-GAAP operating income available to common stockholders, a non-GAAP financial measure, decreased to \$41.4 million in the first quarter of 2021 compared to \$154.1 million for the same period in 2020.
+Non-GAAP operating income available to common stockholders, a non-GAAP financial measure, increased to \$93.8 million in the second quarter of 2021 and decreased to \$135.2 million for the six months ended June 30, 2021 compared to \$93.1 million and \$247.2 million for the same periods in 2020.

-In addition to net income available to common stockholders, we have consistently utilized non-GAAP operating income available to common stockholders, a non-GAAP financial measure commonly used in the life insurance industry, as an economic measure to evaluate our financial performance.
+In addition to net income (loss) available to common stockholders, we have consistently utilized non-GAAP operating income available to common stockholders, a non-GAAP financial measure commonly used in the life insurance industry, as an economic measure to evaluate our financial performance.
 Non-GAAP operating income available to common stockholders adjusted to eliminate the impact of items that fluctuate from quarter to quarter in a manner unrelated to core operations, and we believe measures excluding their impact are useful in analyzing operating trends.
 The most significant adjustments to arrive at non-GAAP operating income available to common stockholders eliminate the impact of fair value accounting for our fixed index annuity business and are not economic in nature but rather impact the timing of reported results.
-We believe the combined presentation and evaluation of non-GAAP operating income available to common stockholders provides information that may enhance an investor's understanding of our underlying results and profitability.
+We believe the combined presentation and evaluation of non-GAAP operating income available to common stockholders together with net income (loss) available to common stockholders provides information that may enhance an investor's understanding of our underlying results and profitability.

-Non-GAAP operating income available to common stockholders is not a substitute for net income available to common stockholders determined in accordance with GAAP.
+Non-GAAP operating income available to common stockholders is not a substitute for net income (loss) available to common stockholders determined in accordance with GAAP.
 The adjustments made to derive non-GAAP operating income available to common stockholders are important to understand our overall results from operations and, if evaluated without proper context, non-GAAP operating income available to common stockholders possesses material limitations.
-As an example, we could produce a low level of net income available to common stockholders in a given period, despite strong operating performance, if in that period we experience significant net realized losses from our investment portfolio.
-We could also produce a high level of net income available to common stockholders, it does not include the decrease in cash flows expected to be collected as a result of credit losses on financial assets.
+As an example, we could produce a low level of net income available to common stockholders or a net loss available to common stockholders in a given period, despite strong operating performance, if in that period we experience significant net realized losses from our investment portfolio.
+We could also produce a high level of net income available to common stockholders in a given period, despite poor operating performance, if in that period we generate significant net realized gains from our investment portfolio.
+As an example of another limitation of non-GAAP operating income available to common stockholders, it does not include the decrease in cash flows expected to be collected as a result of credit losses on financial assets.
 Therefore, our management reviews net realized investment gains (losses) and analyses of our net investment income, including impacts related to credit losses, in connection with their review of our investment portfolio.
-In addition, our management examines net income available to common stockholders as part of their review of our overall financial results.
+In addition, our management examines net income (loss) available to common stockholders as part of their review of our overall financial results.

-The adjustments made to net income available to common stockholders to arrive at non-GAAP operating income available to common stockholders for the three months ended March 31, 2021 and 2020 are set forth in the table that follows:
+The adjustments made to net income (loss) available to common stockholders to arrive at non-GAAP operating income available to common stockholders for the three and six months ended June 30, 2021 and 2020 are set forth in the table that follows: